Chris Janson: Musical career

-Janson performed on the third day of the 2016 Republican National Convention.
+Janson performed on the third day of the 2016 Republican National Convention and night one of the 2024 Republican National Convention.

 Janson's second album for Warner Nashville, Everybody, was released in September 2017.
 Its lead single is "Fix a Drink", which was followed in 2018 by "Drunk Girl".
 His next album was 2019's Real Friends, which accounted for the number-one singles "Good Vibes" and "Done".
-Jansons All In, was his fourth and final album with Warner before starting his own imprint "Harpeth 60 Records" with BMLG Records in 2022.
+Jansons All In, was his fourth and final album with Warner before starting his own imprint "Harpeth 60 Records" with Nashville Harbor Records & Entertainment in 2022.

-Musical stylings

-Fusing old and new country styles, Chris Janson’s diverse music style has earned him the title of the “future of country music” from both critics and country music’s biggest stars.

 Personal life

-Chris Janson has been married to Kelly Lynn since 2010.
-They have four children, two of whom are from Lynn's previous marriage.
+Janson has been married to Kelly Lynn since 2010.
+They have two children together; they also raise two children from Lynn's previous marriage.